 What is Asset Protection?

 Asset Protection is when you use existing laws in the appropriate manner to obtain the best possible level of protection for your assets.
-It combines legal analysis with financial review and sometimes implementing estate or business planning strategies to make you a less desirable target.
+It combines legal analysis with financial review and sometimes implementing estate or corporate business planning strategies to make you a less desirable target.

 What Types of Risks Should You Plan For?